Costa Rica is known for many things

 The reason for their high levels of well-being is accredited to protecting their natural environment, diet, and access to all their basic needs being met.

-If you are on a Costa Rica vacation and hang out with some locals, you will see that this is one of the happiest countries on the planet.
+If you are on a Costa Rica family vacation and hang out with some locals, you will see that this is one of the happiest countries on the planet.

 Costa Rica is known for its coffee as much as anything else.
 You will even find bumper stickers that say the famous coffee farmer of Colombia, Juan Valdez, actually drinks Costa Rican coffee.